 While all stakeholders were asked if they knew of other knowledge holders that they thought should be consulted, it is acknowledged that there may be people identified who were not available for interview within the project timeframe.
-To address this, multiple opportunities were provided to the First Nation knowledge holders to connect with the study team and to provide input (see Technical paper 9 for details on the First Nations engagement).
+To address this, multiple opportunities were provided to the First Nation knowledge holders to connect with the study team and to provide input (as discussed in this chapter).
 Multiple opportunities for engagement were provided to individuals regarding opportunities to meet and have input.
 Over the course of the project in excess of 120 phone calls, emails, virtual meetings and face to face meetings with First Nations people and organisations were held. (see Section 3.2).